IMMarkXLII/KthSmallestlargestElementUnsortedArrayHeap/README.md

 # KthSmallestlargestElementUnsortedArrayHeap

-## heapify the elements of the array into a min/max heap.
+  ##  * Heapify the elements of the array into a min/max heap.
-## remove the root k times.
+  ##  * Remove the root k times.
-## voila! you have found the kth smallest or largest element.
+  ##  * Voila! you have found the kth smallest or largest element.